arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-11.md

 ```

 In a sense, the combination of `<!>` and `<*>` elevates a function
 from the world of ordinary values to the parser world.
+This lifting

-This lifting happens as we provide one argument after the other.
-It
+happens as we provide one argument after the other.
+It would be nice
-would be nice to have an operator to perform that lifting before hand,
+to have an operator to perform that lifting beforehand, even before we
-even before we have an argument to feed the function with.
-In other
+have an argument to feed the function with.
+In other words, it would
-words, it would be amazing if we could convert:
+be amazing if we could convert:

 ```fsharp
 f:   a -> b -> c -> d